glamorous-noob/pwn_adventure_3/Episode_06-Still_poor_AF/README.md

 ![memset_patch](Images/memset_patch.png)

 Here's the `memset` call.
 The first 2 `PUSH` along with the 2 `POP` instructions are just for [register preservation](https://en.wikipedia.org/wiki/X86_calling_conventions#Register_preservation).
 The rest is about giving 3 stack arguments to `memset`, calling it, and then cleaning the stack by modifying `ESP`.
-I chose the `0x12c` offset in the `Player` instance because at execution time this will be the smallest offset that hasn't been intialized yet.
+I chose the `0x12c` offset in the `Player` instance because at execution time this will be the smallest offset that hasn't been initialized yet.
 The value `0xbc` is just the number of bytes to be set to 0 seeing that the total size of the instance is `0x1dc` (`0x1dc-0x12c`).
 With this, I am able to overwrite any instruction setting a field to 0, as long as the field has an offset equal to or greater than `0x12c`.

 ### VIII - Patch: Supposedly adding coins

-Call me greedy, but I managed to fit the the money patch right after the memset call and not a few C lines worth of instructions later as first imagined.
+Call me greedy, but I managed to fit the the money patch right after the `memset` call and not a few C lines worth of instructions later as I first imagined.
 The patch modifies the contents of `EAX` and `ECX` as a side-effect which could in theory screw with the execution of later code.
-After checking, the contents of `EAX` are never used beffore being overwritten by the original code itself when `_Buyheadnode` is called.
+After checking, the contents of `EAX` are never used before being overwritten by the original code itself when `_Buyheadnode` is called.
 As for `ECX`, a quick read of the assembly code shows that a `MOV ECX, EDI` after the patch and before the next function call should make everything back to normal.
 A cleaner way would be pushing to the stack before the patch and popping after but, as my French friends would say, "flemme".

 ![money_patch](Images/money_patch.png)

-And below, is an illustration of what failure looks like
+And below, is an illustration of what failure looks like.

 ![money_patch](Images/failure.png)

 ### IX - What next

 The patch didn't work.
 Either the idea is solid but the execution was sloppy, or the idea isn't working.
-For instance, maybe the `getItemByName("Coin")` returns 0 because the items in the game aren't initialized yet by the time the player is created and my patch is exectued.
+For instance, maybe the `getItemByName("Coin")` returns 0 because the items in the game aren't initialized yet by the time the player is created and my patch is executed.
 Maybe I should trigger my patch later in the game?
 Maybe link it to an action I can easily do?

 Aside from the money issue, there are a lot of things I would like to achieve like walking faster, or 1 shot 1 kill, etc.